ISSN 2983-9432

 Krzysztof Skwierczyński, University of Warsaw

-A/Professor Darius von Güttner-Sporzyński, FRHistS FRSA, Australian Catholic University, Canberra, is a historian of East Central Europe with a particular interest in cultural aspects of transmission of ideas and identity.
-His publications cover diverse aspects of history from the Middle Ages to early modern and the modern eras.
-His current research includes the early modern dynastic networks of power and examination of cultural, familial, religious, and political aspects of women’s rulership.
+Professor Darius von Güttner-Sporzyński, FRHistS FRSA, Australian Catholic University, Canberra, is a historian of East Central Europe whose work focuses on the transmission of ideas, identity, and power across cultural and political boundaries.
+His publications range from the Middle Ages to the early modern and modern periods.
+His current research examines early modern dynastic networks and the cultural, familial, religious, and political dimensions of women’s rulership.

-Dr Matthew Firth, Flinders University in Adelaide, Australia, lecturers in medieval history and literature.
-As a historian, his research explores historiography, cultural memory, and the transmission of historical narratives across the Anglo-Scandinavian world from the tenth to the thirteenth centuries.
-His recent scholarly contributions include a biographical study of tenth-century English queens, historiographical analyses of the Sagas of Icelanders, and investigations into the legacies of England’s tenth-century kings.
+Dr Matthew Firth, Flinders University, Adelaide, is a scholar of medieval history and literature.
+His research centres on historiography, cultural memory, and the transmission of historical narratives across the Anglo-Scandinavian world between the tenth and thirteenth centuries.
+His recent work includes a biographical study of tenth-century English queens, analyses of the Sagas of Icelanders, and studies of the afterlives of England’s tenth-century kings.

-Dr Robert Tomczak, Adam Mickiewicz University, Poznań, Poland, is a historian with a research interest in the transmission of ideas and intercultural education, particularly through the lens of the Grand Tour and the academic experiences of Polish students in Prague between the sixteenth and eighteenth centuries.
-His publications offer in-depth analyses of these subjects, enriching the understanding of Europe's historical educational migrations and intellectual networks.
+Dr Robert Tomczak, Adam Mickiewicz University, Poznań, is a historian whose research examines the circulation of ideas and intercultural education in early modern Europe.
+His work focuses in particular on the Grand Tour and the academic experiences of Polish students in Prague from the sixteenth to the eighteenth centuries.
+His publications contribute to broader debates on educational mobility and intellectual networks in Europe.

-Professor Magdalena Biniaś-Szkopek, Adam Mickiewicz University, Poznań, Poland is Director, the Kórnik Library.
-She is a historian specialising in women history and aspects of medieval marriage.
-Her research encompass the political history of the twelfth century Poland and early modern cultural life of elite women.
-Her recent publication presented details of matrimonial disputes handled by the consistorial courts in Poland in the Middle Ages.
-She is the editor of the academic journal Historia Slavorum Occidentis.
+Professor Magdalena Biniaś-Szkopek, Adam Mickiewicz University, Poznań, is Director of the Kórnik Library and a historian specialising in women’s history, medieval marriage, and legal culture.
+Her research spans twelfth-century Polish political history and the early modern cultural life of elite women.
+Her recent work examines matrimonial disputes before Polish consistorial courts in the Middle Ages.

-Dr Janet Wade, Macquarie University, Sydney, Australia, specialises in ancient maritime history, focusing on seafaring deities, rituals, and the social history of sailors and merchants from the late Hellenistic period to Early Byzantium.
-Her research delves into the veneration of goddesses like Isis Pelagia and Athena, and the study of ancient Roman roads and their contemporary significance.
-Her publications explore the intersections of maritime culture, ancient travel infrastructure, and their lasting impacts on modern landscapes and societies.
+Dr Janet Wade, Macquarie University, Sydney, is a specialist in ancient maritime history.
+Her research focuses on seafaring deities, ritual practice, and the social worlds of sailors and merchants from the late Hellenistic period to Early Byzantium.
+Her publications examine the cults of figures such as Isis Pelagia and Athena, Roman road networks, and the enduring imprint of ancient travel and maritime infrastructure on later landscapes and societies.

 -